Codilis/TvSeriesDetailsWebsite/README.md

 # TvSeriesDetailsWebsite
 This is the Website for TvSeriesDetails Project (https://github.com/Codilis/Tv-Series-Details)

+Live Version of This is available on https://tv-series-details.herokuapp.com/

-Technology stack: Python, Django, HTML, CSS, Javascript
+Technology stack: Python, Django, HTML, CSS, JavaScript